foxlily95/All-About-God/README.md

        <div class="content">
         <p>
         <h4>2 Corinthians 12:9-10<br>
-        9 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
-Therefore I will boast all the more gladly about my w weaknesses, so that Christ’s power may rest on me. <br><br>
-        10 That is why, for Christ’s sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
+        But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
+Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.
+That is why, for Christ’s sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong.
         </h4>
         </p>